Nithyasri486-cse/student-study-planner-agent/README.md

 ## How to Use

 1. Open the application.
-2. Choose a feature (Study Materials, Schedule, Notes, or Progress).
+2. Choose a feature (Fetch Study Materials, Schedule Tasks, Summarize Notes, or Track Progress).
 3. Enter the required details.
 4. Click the Generate button.
 5. View the AI-generated results.